 So, covenants are like contracts today.
 Covenants were based on an inherent sense of distrust that people had toward one another.
 They didn’t trust the other person just to keep their word; they had to have something a little bit more, right?
 Something in writing, something in blood, even.
 People don’t trust each other, so they provide themselves with a bit of a strengthened guarantee, a legal guarantee that the other party will follow through with their obligation, that the other person will fulfill what’s required, they will do what’s promised—and the covenant or even the contact gives strength to that.
 Now, was there any cause for distrusting God?
 No. None at all.
 There never has been a reason to distrust God, and there never will be.
 He always does what He says, whether good or bad; He always keeps His word.
 So, the wavering, the breakdown in this relationship between Abram and God, it’s is not in God’s trustworthiness.
 The fault is entirely in Abram’s proclivity to distrust—his tendency, or his propensity in his fallen nature to disbelieve God.
 Listen, without sin, if we didn’t have sin, every time God says, “Hey, I’m going to do such and such,” we’d say, “Great, let me praise you for it.
 How can I be involved?”
 There would be no question.
 Without the influence of sin on our minds, we’d take God at His word every time He speaks without qualification, without hesitation.
 That’s what heaven’s going to be like, right?
 That’s what heaven’s going to be like.
 The power of sin has already been conquered for all who believe.
 We’re no longer enslaved to sin’s temptation and enticements.
 But you know what we do face?
 We face the continued presence of sin.
 And that’s no fun.
 In heaven, though, even the presence of sin is going to removed.
 We’re going to be free, and that poison is no longer going to cloud our minds, it’s no longer going to distort our thinking, and it’s no longer going to pervert our judgment.
 I long for that day.
 Don’t you?
-Yeah, I wish it could be now, right?it’s
+Yeah, I wish it could be now, right?

 But Abram, like us, with a mind weakened by the presence of sin, you know what?
 He needed a little assurance, some reassurance from God.
 He should simply take God at His word instead of asking, “How shall I know I’ll possess the land?”
 You know what he should’ve said: “Great, when do we get started?
 Am I involved?”
 Instead, Abram wanted to be reassured.
 You know what?
 God, in His grace, accommodated that request by condescending to perform this socially, culturally accepted form of giving full assurance between two parties.
 God made a covenant with Abraham, and that became the occasion for all future generations to learn some very important aspects of God’s holy character.
 If Abram hadn’t asked for this and there was no covenant, we couldn’t look back and see what God did.
 But we do see what God did.
 God made a covenant, and it was an unconditional covenant.
 Abram didn’t need to do anything for his part; he didn’t need to sign anything on a dotted line, nothing.
 This Abrahamic covenant was unilateral; only God obligated Himself to perform anything, which is why only God is the one that’s the smoking furnace and fiery torch passing through the pieces.
 That was God in a manifestation in His present pillar of fire, pillar of smoke coming through the pieces to demonstrate to Abraham, “I’ve got this.
 You can trust me.
 I make promises.
 When I speak it is a promise, believe it.”
 Abraham didn’t do anything here but go to sleep, and then he woke up to find God doing what He promised.